 Special regulations for licensed guides during the Corona pandemic

-- The maximum group size is 15 people including guide.
+The group size is limited to 15 people, including the guide.

 Further information for licensed guides at the Memorial

 - At the beginning of each visit, guides must register their groups at the Visitor Information Centre stating the total number of visitors.
 A valid licence is required.